Fear of Missing Out FOMO VII Invitational and Round Robin

 TLDR

 Condo is probably bad.
 I don't like tricks and rude stuff.
+These practices may lower your speaker points.
 I don't like people beating their opponents down in a disrespectful manner.
+These practices might also lower your speaker points.
 True champions find a way to win with style, finesse, and some measure of grace.
 Basically, "say what you mean, and mean what you say" in front of me.
 Kick outs and shifts are not received well.
-If you shift your position and the other team catches you, calls you on it, labels it a voter, impacts it, and you do not give that response serious consideration, you will likely be very disappointed when the RFD happens.
+If you shift your position and the other team catches you, calls you on it, labels it a voter, impacts it, and you do not give that response serious consideration, you will have missed the opportunity to respond to something likely important in the decision.
+I prefer that debaters determine the issues in the round.
+My job is to evaluate how well, how clearly, how expertly, and how meaningfully the debaters present, refute, and summarize versus each other.

 I like and am comfortable with crystal clear debaters and crystal-clear rebuttals.
-I've been focused on my policy teams this year, so I'm not familiar with the LD topic.
-I think there is still such a thing as an LD topic, although I keep hearing the same positions regardless of the topic a lot, and I guess that's ok.
 I am open to a lot of different types of discussions, and I'm excited to listen to what you bring to the debate space.

 NO MATTER WHAT YOUR ARGUMENT, In a nutshell: